SasView/sasview/src/sas/qtgui/Calculators/media/sas_calculator_help.rst

 For more advanced uses the GUI version of the scattering calculator may not suffice.
 For example the orientational average of a magnetic structure, or specific rocking curves.
 In these cases it maybe desirable to instead use a python script to access the functionality of the calculator.
-For full details of the scripting interface reference can be made to the developer documentation: https://www.sasview.org/docs/dev/sasview-api/sas.sascalc.calculator.html#module-sas.sascalc.calculator.sas_gen.
+For full details of the scripting interface reference can be made to the developer documentation: :py:meth:`sas.sascalc.calculator.sas_gen`.
 Provided here is a short introduction to the most useful elements of this interface.

 To begin a python script we must import the sas_gen module of sasview.
 If python does not know the location of this module